Voting-Rights-Code/Equitable-Polling-Locations/README.md

     * Select Geography:
     * Filter for Geography -> Blocks -> State -> County Name, State -> All Blocks within County Name, State
     * If asked to select table vintage, select 2020;  DEC Redistricting Data (PL-94-171)
-    * Unzip and place the contents of the dowloaded folder in 'datasets/census/redistricting/Count_ST/datasets/census/redistricting/Gwinnett_GA/'
+    * Unzip and place the contents of the downloaded folder in 'datasets/census/redistricting/Count_ST/datasets/census/redistricting/Gwinnett_GA/'
 * Columns of P3 selected by the software:
     * White alone
     * Black or African American alone